OrdnanceSurvey/openspace-ios-sdk/README.md

 ### Commercial Use Registration and Access

-In order to access the service for premium data you must apply for an API key, by registering for a trial or commercial licence:-
+In order to access OS OpenSpace Pro for premium data you must apply for an API key, by registering for a free trial or commercial licence:-

 - A free 90 day trial licence (for internal trial and testing)
 - A free 90 day trial licence (for external trial and demonstrating)